washingtonyachtclub/documents/WYC_Policies.md

 Pass the Skipper Written Examination (Centerboard/Daggerboard).

 ##### Practical Skills
 Demonstrate proficiency in all requirements for a novice and intermediate rating in over 15 knots of wind.
-Demonstrate a man overboard recovery, a bottom-up capsize of boat with successful recovery.
+Demonstrate a crew overboard recovery, a bottom-up capsize of boat with successful recovery.

 ##### Safety and Protection
 Given the extra privileges of a skipper, a higher standard of responsibility and judgment is expected than of novices or intermediate sailors.